nymbyl/kernramble_web/content/about.md

 10. The Toil of my Work

-    The oldest son tracks down the protagonists.
+    The oldest son tracks down the protagonist.
 He explains to his son why he has done what he's done, but that he has not been a particularly good person

 11. Hit the Paydirt